sQUlearn/squlearn/docs/user_guide/feature_maps.rst

 :class:`FeatureMapDerivatives` class).
 Alternatively, you can provide a tuple containing the parameter (or feature) vector.
 Additional parameters can be included in the tuple to obtain arbitrary derivatives.
-Currently, the derivatives are returned as a Qiskit Opflow object, but will be converted to a custom format in the future.
+The derivatives are stored in sQulearn's proprietary OpTree structure, which is utilized for the arithmetic operations of the derivatives.

 **Example: Obtain the derivative of a QEK feature map**